country-regions/react-country-region-selector/source/README.md

 the code in the `/dist` (distribution) folder.
 This folder should only be touched if you want to edit the actual script.

+The code is written in ES6 with JSX, then compiled down to plain ol' ES5 javascript in both UMD and CommonJS format.
+Hopefully that'll make it easy to consume.

 ### Content

 - `react-crs.jsx`: the main code file.
-It's written in ES6 with JSX.
 - `source-data.js`: the country-region data used for the most recent build of the script.
 This is a commonJS module that returns whatever country data is pertinent.